chenhhu/chenhhu.github.io/_pages/about.md

 ## Recent News
 ---
 [1] Big congratulations to Yijun Chen on his <b>Marie Skłodowska-Curie Postdoctoral Fellowship</b> application in 2025!
+It’s great to see research like this being recognised and supported, and I am really looking forward to working with Professor Wei Tan on it, at Queen Mary University of London.